jason-blake/Jeans-profile/README.md

-# Jean_profile
+# My_profile
-I am a PhD student interested in experimental and theoretical physics, autonomy and astrophysics data analysis using Machine learning technics.
+I am a PhD student at DESY interested in experimental and theoretical physics, Astronomy and astrophysics data analysis.
+I also feel to further my interests in astronomical data analysis using Machine learning technics.